Christina Bambrick

 CV

 Christina Bambrick is the Filip Family Assistant Professor of Political Science specializing in constitutional theory and development.
 Her research and teaching interests range from American and comparative constitutionalism to republican theory and the history of political thought.
 Her publications include the articles, "Horizontal Rights: A Republican Vein in Liberal Constitutionalism," in Polity in 2020, and "'Neither Precisely National Nor Precisely Federal': Governmental and Administrative Authority in Tocqueville's Democracy in America," in Publius: The Journal of Federalism in 2018.
-She is currently writing a book manuscript on the horizontal application of rights to non-state actors in comparative context.

 Before coming to Notre Dame, Bambrick taught at Clemson University.
 She received her doctorate in Government from the University of Texas at Austin where she was recognized for Excellence in Teaching by the College of Liberal Arts.